What happens after your Therapeutic Use Exemption (TUE) has been submitted?

 The necessity for the use of the prohibited substance or prohibited method is not a consequence, wholly or in part, of the prior use (without a TUE) of a substance or method which was prohibited at the time of such use.

-Upon expiry of this TUE, it is the athlete’s responsibility to submit a new application form and requested supporting medical evidence to renew their TUE.
+Upon expiry of this TUE, it is the athlete’s responsibility to submit a new application form and up to date supporting medical evidence to renew their TUE.